 Withdrawing from MSJHS

-We prefer to have as much & early notification as possible when withdrawing a student, minimum 2 days.
-It is the responsibility of the Parent(s)/Guardian(s) to inform the School Registrar and the student’s Attendance Clerk if you’re planning to withdraw your student from Mission San Jose High School.
+We ask that families provide as much advance notice as possible when planning to withdraw a student—a minimum of 2 school days is required.
+It is the responsibility of the parent(s)/guardian(s) to notify the School Registrar, Ms. Martinez, if a student will be withdrawing from Mission San Jose High School.

-On the last day of school, student needs to attend all classes and check out with each of their teachers before the school day ends.
-ALL school books, library books, student ID, and other school items need to be returned to the school prior to being checked out.
-At the end of the day, the student will see their Attendance Clerk and registrar to submit their signed and completed Withdrawal Form.
+On the student’s last day, they must attend all classes and check out with each of their teachers before the end of the school day.
+All school-issued items—including textbooks, library books, student ID, and any other school materials—must be returned prior to completing the withdrawal process.
+At the end of the day, the student will meet with Ms. Martinez to submit their completed and signed Student Withdrawal Form

 **If you owe money or have missing books, your new school will receive a copy of your debt**